 Teddy hesitates, watching his brother’s menacing stance.
 ‘Yeah, I guess I’ve got some homework to do.’

-The sound of Derek’s violent punches follows him out of the barn…
+The sound of Derek’s violent punches is following him out of the barn…

 ‘This is impossible… I don’t even know who this Rilke guy is!’
 Taïga crosses out what she’s written and frowns.

-Taïga looks at him irritatingly.
+Irritated, Taïga looks at him.
 ‘I know that, thank you.
 But that’s about all I know… How could I analyze his texts without any background information?’

 Chase bites on her pen.
 ‘You could Bing him.
 If you had your cell – or access to the computer aka if Thomas and VJ are done playing videogames!’

-‘Haha… Doesn’t help me much… Darn Mr. Blackburn for giving us this over the weekend!’
+‘Haha… Doesn’t help me much.
+Eff Mr. Blackburn for giving us this over the weekend!’

-Ted doesn’t even look up from the book he’s reading.
-‘Get my MacBook.’
+Ted doesn’t look up from the book he’s reading.
+‘You can use my Mac,’ he whispers.

 ‘OhmyGod!’
-Taïga stops in her tracks and stares at a naked Derek who just emerges from the bathroom.
+Taïga stops in her tracks and stares at a naked Derek who just emerges from the bathroom toweling his hair.

-‘Ted sent me to… to get his… ahem… MacBook.’
-She stutters, too conscious of Derek behind her.
+‘Ted sent me to… to get his… ahem… MacBook,’ she stutters, conscious of Derek behind her.
 He doesn’t say anything but she can imagine the smirk on his face.
 She catches sight of the laptop on the desk.
 ‘I’ll just take it and leave.’

-Taïga backs away and crosses her arms.
+Taïga backs off, crossing her arms on her chest.
 ‘Give it to me.’